rudarabello/rudarabello/README.md

-I'm a web development student at Driven Education and a Bachelor's Degree in Science and Technology at UNIFESP - São José dos Campos.
+Web development student at Driven Education and graduating Bachelor's Degree in Science and Technology at UNIFESP - São José dos Campos.

 🔭 I’m currently working on